Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: NISQ Implementation of the cryptographic protocol: Results and Challenges

 \section{NISQ Implementation of the cryptographic protocol: Results and Challenges}

 Here, we present the results that we obtained via the implementation of the proposed Parrondo's paradox-based cryptographic protocol on a superconducting qubit-based quantum computer, \texttt{ibm\_torino}, a 133-qubit device under the \textit{Heron r1} processor.
+Fig.~\ref{ibmtorino} (a) shows the qubit connectivity map of \texttt{ibm\_torino}.
+The device specifications, that is, the median relaxation time ($T_1$), dephasing time ($T_2$), single-qubit, two-qubit errors, readout errors, the native gates (basis gates), and the circuit layer operations per second (CLOPS) which is a, measure of how many layers of a quantum circuit a quantum device can execute per unit of time~\cite{r15, arxiv} are listed in Fig.~\ref{ibmtorino} (b).
 The quantum system is accessed via IBM cloud services~\cite{r15}.
 This section focuses on the realization of communication between Alice and Bob using different quantum state-transfer strategies, namely direct state transfer via only SWAP operations and hybrid schemes combining SWAP and quantum teleportation.
 We analyze how these strategies are affected by qubit placement, device connectivity, and transpiler optimization levels, and compare their impact on circuit depth and decrypted-message fidelity.
 The results illustrate the trade-offs between preserving the logical separation of communicating parties and mitigating hardware-induced errors, providing insight into the feasibility of distributed cryptographic protocols on current NISQ devices.